 So, why didn’t it work with the stereo then: the overall amplification was just to low.
 To make it happen, you just need to add a small amplifier, which you can fit into your pocket.
 But I didn’t get one and so got frustrated, because the overall result was pretty damn: shitty.

-Also: it had quite a bit of lag.
 Which means. a time difference between you playing and the sound hitting you from the stereo again.
 The problem: you might get confused.
 And since music is, well, kind of based on rhythmic accuracy, this might lower your performance’s potential.
 If you ever played live, you probably also experienced this.
 Or: if you watched Netflix with Bluetooth headphones: there the lag is also often noticeable.
 The proper term for this: latency.

 Summing it up, we from now on have two enemies, we wanna fight against: not enough signal juice and: latency.